 - Purchase the complete Expat Arrivals Boston Guide (PDF)

-Boston has a lively calendar that celebrates its many cultures and which should keep both locals and expats entertained.
-With such a wide range of events, there's sure to be plenty to interest all kinds of expats.
+Boston has a lively calendar that celebrates its many cultures and keeps both locals and expats entertained.
+With such a wide and diverse range of events, there really is something for everyone.

 Here's a selection of popular yearly festivals and celebrations taking place in Boston.

 Ostensibly to commemorate the arrival of both Christianity and St Patrick in Ireland, 'St Paddy's Day' is also a means for Boston to celebrate its Irish heritage.
 This celebration is characterised by the jovial spirit of its annual parade in South Boston, and local restaurants also join in on the festivities by offering traditional Irish dishes.
 And, needless to say, the beer well and truly flows on St Paddy's.

 The annual Dragon Boat Festival is a traditional Chinese festival that takes place each year along the banks of the Charles River.
 It sees thousands of visitors flocking to sample Asian fare, watch martial arts demonstrations, buy traditional Chinese arts and crafts and, of course, watch the dragon boat races.

 Boston Pride Week is a period to raise awareness of Boston’s LGBTQ+ community and hold events in its honour, culminating in the Pride Parade.
 Diversity is embraced, and people from all walks of life are welcome to attend the parade.